 Eligibility & Qualification

-The Friendship Food Pantry at WSU serves all students in need of emergency food assistance.
+The Friendship Food Pantry at WSU serves all in need of emergency food assistance.
 We do not discrimination on the basis of race, sex (including gender identity / expression), color, religion, ancestry, national origin, age, ability or disability, veteran or military status, thinking style, skills, educational background, life experience, or sexual orientation.

 Wright State University is committed to achieving an intellectual, cultural, and social environment on campus in which all are free to make their contribution.
 We will achieve an environment in which every individual may think, and learn, and grow without prejudice, without intimidation, and without discrimination.
 We will achieve an environment in which personal dignity and respect for the individual are recognized by all.

 What are the open hours for Summer term?

 The Food Pantry will be open on Mondays from 12 - 4 p.m. and on Tuesdays from 10 a.m.-2 p.m.

 Why does WSU need a food pantry for students?

 During times of economic instability, students may become financially stressed and lack access to basic resources.
 These students may be non-traditional students, students with children, or other students facing crisis situations.